tschudin/tinySched/README.md

 # tinySched

-A playground for a decentralized conference scheduling application, hopefully running over frugal tinySSB
+A playground for a decentralized conference scheduling application, hopefully running over frugal tinySSB.

+In a first step we model the Conference Scheduling application using a traditional and central relational data model.
+This permits to understand the required functionality in an early stage, before attempting to map the requirements to tinySSB's append-only logs.

 ## Exploration 2 with sqlite: overall data volume